iurjoh/Build-a-blog/README.md

 "pip3 install django-allauth" to be able of use a strong authorization and provide more options to the user.

+## install Crispy forms
+pip3 install django-crispy-forms to use this library and help with formatting of comments.

 ## ERRORS
 #Solved
 Updating env.py and settings.py to match new secret keys to be able to migrate database to Elephant SQL